wp-plugins/upload-larger-plugins/readme.txt

 == Description ==

-This plugin replaces the built-in WordPress plugin uploader with one that allow you to upload a plugin of any size.
+This plugin replaces the built-in WordPress plugin uploader with one that allows you to upload a plugin of any size.

 This is something you might need if your web hosting has a low maximum file upload limit (some default PHP installs have 2Mb), and the plugin you wish to install is too large for this.